-I've chosen to write about my experience hoping that it can help someone that has gone through, or whom is currently going through the same experience I had.
+I have chosen to write about my experience hoping that it can help someone that has gone through, or whom is currently going through the same experience I had.
 Hopefully they can see how a person can swim through a sea of grief, and not drown, with just a little faith and hope by their side.

 Thursday, March 1, 2001 at 8:22 p.m., the telephone rang.
 It was cancer on the phone.
 Almost three weeks before my 28th birthday.
-It's sad how I can't remember what I did last Saturday, but I can remember the exact time and date I received a phone call over nine years ago.
+It's sad how I can't remember what I did last Saturday, but I can remember the exact time and date I received a phone call over 12 years ago.
 Although I guess anyone would remember the day his or her entire life changed.
 I packed hope, courage, faith and strength into a bag for the long journey I was about to take.
 A journey that would completely change my life.

 Three days after a lumpectomy, the nurse at my doctorsí office called to tell me I had breast cancer.
 My doctor was away on vacation so I wouldn't get to discuss the specifics until I met with him in his office that following Sunday.
 I can remember glancing down at my legs and actually seeing them tremble as she told me.

 I think one of the hardest things in the world I've ever had to do was tell my parents I have cancer.
 And as if that wasn't hard enough, I think telling family and friends was the next worse thing.
 I felt like it was somehow my fault.
 I was the one that went and got cancer.
 I'm so sorry I did this to all of you, I kept thinking.